The large D limit of General Relativity: Large effective theory: scalar wave absorption

 This effective description differs in important respects from the one that results from the more familiar study of black hole absorption at very low frequency $\omega\ll 1/r_0$ \cite{Starobinsky:1973,Unruh:1976fm,Harmark:2007jy}.
 That analysis also performs a matched asymptotic expansion between a near region $r\ll \omega^{-1}$ and a far region $r\gg r_0$.
 Then the effective theory is obtained after integrating out the degrees of freedom at scales $<r_0$.
 In the large $n$ effective theory, instead, we integrate the physics near the horizon at scales $<r_0/D$.

 This distinction is important.
 The conventional low-frequency effective theory treats the black hole as a point particle: waves with $\omega\ll 1/r_0$ do not resolve the size of the horizon.
 The conditions on the far field are then effectively imposed at $r=0$.
-In our large $n$ effective theory, instead, the horizon radius $r_0=1$ remains finite (even if the horizon area vanishes at $n\to\infty$), so the boundary conditions are imposed on a sphere of finite radius.
+In our large $n$ effective theory, instead, the horizon radius $r_0=1$ remains finite (even if the horizon area is governed by a much smaller scale when $n\to\infty$), so the boundary conditions are imposed on a sphere of finite radius.
 This is why we are able to capture a much larger frequency range, including $\omega> n/r_0\gg 1/r_0$, in which the black hole acts as an almost perfect absorber: excitations of these wavelengths perceive it as a finite-size object.